wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/TrafficDataAnalysisMethodology.md

 Rows 166 onwards of the spreadsheet have been used to input the detailed information for dBA against dBC.
 Two vehicles were chosen going wither way and data recorded every time the noise varied, typically every couple of seconds.

 Column  W X Y Z AA AB were used to show how you can calculate the increase in traffic over subsequent years.
-The actual increase in traffic is usually larger than the TEMPRo estimate, which is spread over all location types.
+The actual increase in traffic is usually larger than the TEMPRo estimate, which is calculated from data spread over all location traffic flow types.

 #Charts available in the spreadsheet#